In this section you can find answers to some of our most frequently asked questions.

 italk is your local talking therapy service funded by the NHS to treat common mental health conditions.

 We understand that work, parenting and caring responsibilities can make it difficult to attend medical appointments in person.
 That's why we offer evening appointments, plus treatments by telephone and online, as well as face-to-face.

-If you find it difficult to arrange time off for your treatment due to problems at work you may find it helpful to speak to our Employment Advisors.
+If you find it difficult to arrange time off work for your treatment, you may find helpful guidance from Citizen’s Advice.
+You can also ask your italk practitioner to introduce you to our Employment Advisors

 Call 023 8038 3920 or email email@example.com